 The stunning links at Kingsbarns was not built until 2000, but you’ll soon marvel how as it displays an extraordinary sense of maturity.
 Although not on the Open rota, many argue that the perfectly crafted links is on par with more famous nearby courses.
 You will instantly fall in love with this modern phenomenon.

-The host of the 2016 Open Championship, Royal Troon has proudly retained its position as a major venue.
+The host of multiple Open Championships, Royal Troon has proudly retained its position as a major venue.
 Solid throughout, with the back nine presenting the more arduous side of the round, the Ayrshire Course has been dominated by American professionals who have won the last six Opens at Troon.

 The eighth green, known as the Postage Stamp, is renowned for being the shortest hole on the Open rotation, where only the most precise shot will find the green.
 The 11th was described by Arnold Palmer as being the most dangerous hole in the world.
 He did, however, play it brilliantly throughout his triumphant performance in 1962, and successfully avoided the treacherous railway line on the right side.

 Situated on the southernmost tip of the Kintyre Peninsula is the remote, but memorable, old links at Machrihanish.
 Unique and thoroughly exciting to play, it may just be the most enjoyable and purely thrilling course on this list.

 There is a natural authenticity to the holes, which roll seamlessly together with enough twists and turns to exhilarate all players.
 The most famous of them is unquestionably the opener, which has achieved legendary status courtesy of a daunting and dramatic tee shot that has to be played across the corner of a beach and the Atlantic Ocean.
 A hook is not your friend here.

 However, Machrihanish is much more than just one swing.
 It is an unforgettable experience.